monguis/music-library/README.md

 ng test
 ```

-Nodeº
+Node

 ```bash
 npm run test
 ```

+A chrome window should open, showing unit tests results.

-## Decisions(temporal name)
+## Project Overview

+### Project Philosophy

+My focus was to create components that could be reusable in the future for different purposes.
+I strived to create a simple experience that could be easily maintained and expanded.
+I focused on segregating functions as much as possible to improve testability.
+I followed Angular conventions and ensured that the code is readable and understandable.

 ### General project structure

-The project is a simple page application that allows the user to update a songs list at will.
-Such list is stored in a remote server that Music library app fetches from.
-The app is structured to have a main nav header with a home button on the left and 2 route links on the right; home and add new song, and a main content section that will display the content based on the current accessed route.
-Embedded to the main app structure there is a notification component that can be triggered across the application to notify state changes to users.

-I used Material UI to get components that would have taken me a long time to implement.
-I did not use material to accomplished UI responsiveness since this would not demonstrate my CSS abilities.
-I chose to go with services for state management as a centralized solution such as NgRx seemed overkill for this application.
-I dediced to go with a remote server as it is fairly easy to mock using external services.
+Music Library is a single-page application (SPA) that allows users to manage a song list.
+The list is stored on a remote server and fetched by the application.

+#### UI & Navigation

+The app consists of:

+- A main navigation header: Contains a home button on the left and links for "Home" and "Add New Song" on the right.
+- A main content section: Displays content based on the current route.
+- A notification component: Used across the application to inform users of state changes.

+#### Design & Implementation Choices

+- **Material UI**: Used for pre-built components to save development time.
+However, custom CSS was used for responsiveness.
+- **State Management**: Services are used instead of a centralized solution like NgRx, which would be overkill for this application.
+- **NGX-Toaster**: Used to create eye appealing notifications to inform the user of any update across the app.
+- **Remote Server**: The app fetches and updates data from a remote server, as it can be easily created using [mockapi.io](https://mockapi.io/).
-For simplicity, the app is deployed using github pages.
-The api endpoint is exposed as gh pages only supports static files.
-I included a Dockerfile that creates a container which could hide the api using ngnix if needed.
-The config file used to configure nginx is saved in the nginx folder. so if the app needed to hide the API we could do so by making minor tweaks and deploying somewhere else.
+- **Deployment**: For simplicity, The app is deployed using GitHub Pages.
+A action is in place so that time new code is push to **main**, we deploy.
+Since github pages only supports static files, the backend api endpoint is exposed as gh pages only supports static files.
+A Dockerfile is included to allow running the app in an Nginx container that could be configure to proxy call and hide the API if needed.

 ### Routes and Components